5 Best Social Media Inbox Tools For 2023 (Comparison)

 You can still do all the important things like: add labels, assign team members, like & retweet, and reply to your social messages.
 And, most importantly, you can mark updates as reviewed and archive them.

-Aside from the unified inbox, you get access to social media profile analytics for a number of popular networks, a link in bio tool, and some Instagram-specific features.
+Aside from the unified social media inbox, you get access to social media profile analytics for a number of popular networks, a link in bio tool, and some Instagram-specific features.

 The social media scheduling feature includes a calendar, grid view (for Instagram), and it is optimized for visual content sharing.
 Canva integration included.
 The workflow is slick.